West London Tram

 The West London Tram (also known as West London Transit) was a proposed on-street light rail line that was to run along the Uxbridge Road (A4020) corridor in West London, England.
 The scheme was promoted by Transport for London (TfL).
-It was postponed indefinitely on 2 August 2007, as it was opposed by the then councils of all three bisected London Boroughs.
+It was postponed indefinitely on 2 August 2007, as it was opposed by the councils of all three bisected London Boroughs.